Sebelius says 'Come back,' insists Obamacare website improved

-ORLANDO, Florida U.S. Health and Human Services Secretary Kathleen Sebelius on Tuesday encouraged people looking to sign up for medical insurance under President Barack Obama's healthcare law to return to the government's HealthCare.gov website, promising them a better experience.
+ORLANDO, Fla.
+Nov 19 U.S. Health and Human Services Secretary Kathleen Sebelius on Tuesday encouraged people looking to sign up for medical insurance under President Barack Obama's healthcare law to return to the government's HealthCare.gov website, promising them a better experience.

 "It is far faster than it was when we first opened," Sebelius said of the website.
 "The error rate is down to less than one percent and the volume capacity is continuing to be added to."